This document is here to guide you in helping translate pacman messages, libalpm messages, and the manpages for the entire pacman package.

 make <po file>-update

 At this point, you can do the translation.
-To submit your changes, either email the new .po file to the mailing-list with [translation] in the subject, or submit a GIT-formatted patch (please do not include any .pot file changes).
+To submit your changes, either email the new .po file to the mailing-list with [translation] in the subject, or submit a Git-formatted patch (please do not include any .pot file changes).

 As a shortcut, all translation files (including .pot files) can be updated with the following command: